 How Does a Dentist Diagnose?

-Dentist will use a special instrument called as Willam’s Probe for measuring the infection levels.
+The dentist will use a special instrument called Willam’s Probe for measuring the infection levels.
 Apart from that X-ray will also be taken to know the impact of gum infection on the tooth and surrounding base.

 How to Treat Gum Infections?

 Once the dentist analyzes the severity of gum infection and cause of the infection, he/she will suggest the appropriate treatment for you.
 The treatment will vary from patient to patient depending on infection level.
 Below are some of the treatment options available for gum infection…